This morning I woke up in a fog of dismay.

 “Hi Sunshine, I’m Shun, pleasure to meet you.”

-When we walked in strangely enough there were only 2 people ahead of us in line, this is unusual as typically I see an annoyingly long line stretching to the door at every Chipotle -divine intervention perhaps?
+When we walked in strangely enough there were only 2 people ahead of us in line – an unusual occurence as it typically an annoyingly long line stretching to the door at every Chipotle – divine intervention, I wondered?

 Sunshine shared with me that she had been out there all day and that she couldn’t get into a shelter because she has Hepatitis C, her liver was swollen and she was told that the shelter couldn’t take on the liability in the event it ruptured while she was there.